eclipse-iceoryx/iceoryx/doc/design/request_response_communication.md

 ![rpc header](../website/images/request_response_header.svg)

-Since request and response need to encode different meta-information, we also need different header for the messages.
+Since request and response need to encode different meta-information, we also need different headers for the messages.
 The common data is aggregated in `RpcBaseHeader` which contains a `cxx::UniqueId` to the `ClientChunkQueueData_t` and a sequence ID.
 The `cxx::UniqueId` is used to identify the queue which receives the response and used as identifier for `ChunkDistributor::deliverToQueue`.
 This method will iterate over all stored queues and matches the `ChunkQueueData::m_uniqueIdOfOwner`.